NaniDAO/accounts/docs/src/src/validators/RecoveryValidator.sol/contract.RecoveryValidator.md

 ```

 ### ThresholdSet
-*Logs the new authorizers' threshold for an account.*
+*Logs the new authorizer threshold for an account.*

 ```solidity